Castlandhill: Geography

+View south towards the Forth Bridges.

+Triangulation pillar with the Firth of Forth in the background.

 History

+Prehistory

 Human activity in the form of tool making and possibly habitation at Castlandhill likely dates back to the Mesolithic era.
 Archaeology Scotland in 2011 reported finding lithic artefacts (stone tool “cores and tools”), which demonstrate the use of Mesolithic technology in the manufacture of stone tools at Castlandhill.
 Other mesolithic features found included a hearth, small gullies and large pits.

+Early Modern era

+During the Battle of Inverkeithing in 1651, Castlandhill was where the initial deployment of Scottish troops was made, and the point from where they retreated.

 It is likely a mine for lead and coal was established at Castlandhill around 1750.

+Modern era

 Castlandhill has a First World War radio station and radio mast.
 Castlandhill also has First World War pillboxes.

+In 2000, the movie Complicity was filmed at Lothians View, Castlandhill.

 As of 2024, there are plans to build 550 new homes on Castlandhill by Alfred Stewart Property Foundation, as well as development for tourism and leisure uses and a public woodland park.